 One of the more under-recognized forms of juvenile arthritis is spondyloarthropathy.
 Patients with this condition very often present with recurrent sprains, frequent tendonitis, and low back pain.
 These children often visit multiple physicians before seeing the rheumatologist, where the pattern of disease involvement is recognized and the diagnosis of spondyloarthropathy is made.

 Spondyloarthropathy is, by definition, “arthritis of the back,” and describes a pattern of arthritis that commonly involves the spine, sacroiliac joints, and inflammation of the tendons at their insertion around the joints (enthesitis).
 In adults, low back pain is often the most significant component; however, in children, the disease may present with peripheral joint involvement.
-Spondyloarthropathy may occur alone or as part of a larger disease process such as celiac disease, inflammatory bowel disease, psoriasis, or Reiter’s disease.
+Spondyloarthropathy may occur alone or as part of a larger disease process such as celiac disease, inflammatory bowel disease, psoriasis, or reactive arthritis.

 Spondyloarthropathy may occur in association with a genetic marker known as HLA B27.
 The absence of this marker does not exclude the possibility of a sero-negative spondyloarthropathy.
 In fact, these patients often have completely normal blood work.